drshahizan/HPDP/2526/assignment/A2/Group Potato/big_data.md

 By comparing these libraries, I gained a better understanding of how to choose the appropriate tool based on the dataset size and system limitations.
 Overall, this assignment expanded my knowledge beyond basic data processing and improved my awareness of scalable solutions for big data handling.

 #### Chau Ying Jia

+Before this assignment, I always used Pandas for everything without really thinking about whether it was the right tool or not.
+It was just the library I knew, so I used it.
+This assignment was the first time I know what and how it does things and it amaze me that actually there are more fantantic tools to explore.

+The part that stuck with me the most was when Pandas crashed on the full dataset, I thought something was wrong with my code.
+However, actually I had not done anything wrong with the code, the problem was simply that Pandas was not built to handle data at this size.
+Seeing it fail made the whole idea of "big data handling" feel real instead of just theoretical.

+What surprised me was how much we could improve things before even switching to a different library.
+Cutting down the columns and adjusting the data types already saved over 80% of memory.
+I did not expect such a simple change to make that big of a difference.

+Between Dask and Polars, I found Polars more impressive since it finished the job nearly 4.5 times faster.
+Dask made sense by splitting work across partitions sounds powerful but in practice on a single machine it was actually slower.
+That taught me something I did not expect which is a tool being more advanced does not always mean it will be faster in every situation.
+There is no the best library to be used, it really depends on the environment and the scale of the data.

 ### 7.3 Scalability Discussion